ciscoheat/sveltekit-superforms/README.md

 `superForm` is used on the client to display the data, conveniently supplied from `data.form`.

 With this, we can at least see that the form is populated.
-But to get deeper insight, let's add the Super Form Debugging Svelte Component:
+But to get deeper insight, let's add the Super Form Debugging Svelte Component called `SuperDebug`:

 **src/routes/+page.svelte**